 Port Aransas Light Station, Historic lighthouse in Aransas County, Texas, US.

-The Port Aransas Light Station is an octagonal brick lighthouse standing about 21 meters tall on Harbour Island north of Port Aransas.
-The white tower emits a flashing light signal that can be seen from far across the water to guide ships safely.
+The Port Aransas Light Station is an octagonal brick lighthouse on Harbour Island, north of Port Aransas in Texas.
+The white tower stands about 70 feet (21 m) tall and sends out a flashing light signal to guide ships through Aransas Pass.

 The structure serves as a visual landmark of the region's maritime past and has shaped the coastal landscape for generations.
 Locals and visitors recognize the white tower immediately as a symbol of South Texas seafaring history.